harrison-alexander/harrison-alexander/README.md

 ### Hi there 👋
 My name is Harrison Alexander and I am a student at Lubbock High School!
 I am excited to start my coding journey so I can see where it will take me in life!
+I am ready to learn how to work this website and confidently code.
-I love to eat, play football, play soccer, play basketball, and fish
+I love to eat, play football, play soccer, play basketball, and fish.

 <!--
 **harrison-alexander/harrison-alexander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.